saifkhichi96/kinect_v2-data/README.md

 - `cython`
 - `opencv-python`

-These can be installed with `pip`.
-Using a virtualenv is recommended, e.g., by running the following commands in project
+Clone the repository and `cd` to the project directory.
+Project requirements can now be installed with `pip`.
+Using a virtualenv is recommended, e.g., by running the following commands:
-directory:

 ```
 python3 -m venv venv